HotPizzaYT/esc-destiny/Esc_DESTINY.md

 ~~

 On the way home, Justin got a text from a number he didn't recognize that read as follows:
+About 3,000 years ago, a king in Egypt was buried.
+His name was King Tutankhamun.
+Legend has it that a mysterious sheet of clothing lies somewhere in the ruins of his burial site, which is riddled with traps.
+The writing on the wall reads: "He who knits cloth from the fabric and string of the Cloth of Time will be granted unlimited access to change fate & destiny itself."
+To this very day, scientists have been very confused, as they cannot find this illusive sheet of fabric.
+Experts claim that the fabric and thread was sold off long long ago and is probably still in circulation.

+They say you cannot change fate, but you can control your destiny.
+It is similar to being able to control your dreams through lucid dreaming techniques, but not being able to control reality.
+You see, destiny is easily controllable because it is what is happening in the future.
+The Cloth of Time puts a fork into the future, causing events to unfold before it.

+In the wrong hands, this could spell the end of the Earth.
+Luckily, nobody has managed to control fate, until now.

+In this story we will follow the main characters, Casey, Brandy, Katy, and Justin as we journey through a world with special supernatural drugs and abilities as they try to prevent the end of the world.
+They must Escape their fate and write their own Destiny.
-`WE ARE ESC DESTINY.
+`WE ARE ESC FATE.
 THAT FORTUNE THAT WAS TOLD IS REAL...
 ALL SIX OF YOU HAVE UNPRECEDENTED POWER THAT MUST BE ELIMINATED AT ALL COSTS.`

 "What the hell is ESC Destiny?!?!?!?" muttered Justin.